 - Some understanding that faith leadership is different than corporate or non-profit leadership

-- A generally positive attitude -- not know for complaining
+- A generally positive attitude -- not known for complaining

 - Open to learning and growing, including challenging their own assumptions